MattiVboiii/gw2_svm/README.md

 → Check if the import path to Button.tsx is correct.
 Button not working?
 → Add console.log inside onClick to debug.

+# Summary: What You Can Do with the Button Component

+✅ Customize Button Styles

+Use variant="primary" for a red button.
+Use variant="secondary" for a white-bordered button.
+✅ Adjust Button Sizes

+size="small", size="medium", size="large"
+✅ Add Icons to Buttons

+Use icon={<IoCartOutline />} to add an icon.
+Use iconPosition="right" to move the icon to the right.
+✅ Handle Click Events

+Attach functions using onClick={() => console.log("Clicked!")}.

 By using a global button component, we ensure consistency and reusability across the project. 🚀